stcarrez/ada-keystore/docs/Keystore_Tool.md

 *--split* option is used, the data storage files only contain the data blocks.
 They do not contain any encryption key.
 The data storage files use the *.dkt* file extension.

+## CONFIGURATION

+The
+_akt_ global configuration file contains several configuration properties which are used to customize several commands.
+These properties can be modified with the
+*config* command.

+### gpg-encrypt
+This property defines the
+_gpg2_(1) command to be used to encrypt a content.
+The content to encrypt is passed in the standard input and the encrypted content is read from the standard output.
+The GPG key parameter can be retrieved by using the
+_$USER_ pattern.

+### gpg-decrypt
+This property defines the
+_gpg2_(1) command to be used to decrypt a content.
+The content to decrypt is passed in the standard input and the decrypted content is read from the standard output.

+### gpg-list-keys
+This property defines the
+_gpg2_(1) command to be used to retrieve the list of available secret keys.
+This command is executed when the keystore file is protected by a

+are capable of decrypting it.

+### fill-zero
+This property controls whether
+_akt_ must fill unused data areas with zeros or with random bytes.

 ## SEE ALSO